realityforge/jndikit/README.md

 Credit
 ------

-Note: JNDI Kit has jumped through a number of open source organisaztions and has accepted a contribution from Tim Anderson before landing at it's current location.
+Note: JNDI Kit has jumped through a number of open source organisations and has accepted a contribution from Tim Anderson before landing at it's current location.